SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

     3. Automatically, using a Data Assistant
 ```

-## Expectation Store

-Expectation Stores allow us to store and retrieve Expectation Suites.
-These Stores can be accessed and configured through the Data Context, but entries are added to them when we save an Expectation Suite.

 ## Store

-A Store is a location to store and retrieve information about metadata in Great Expectations.
+A Store is a **location to store and retrieve information about metadata** in Great Expectations.
 Great Expectations supports a variety of Stores for different purposes, but the most common Stores are:

 - **Expectation Stores** - Used to store and retrieve information about collections of test assertions about data.
 - **Validations Stores** - Used to store and retrieve information about objects generated when data is Validated against an Expectation Suite.